 Research has also found BCP helpful in the risk reduction of several degenerative brain diseases such as Alzheimer’s, dementia and Parkinson’s disease.
 Beta-caryophyllene is also showing to be of assistance to many organs throughout the body.
 BCP helps with general liver inflammation, liver scarring, and nonalcoholic fatty liver disease, and it lowers triglycerides, which are a type of fat found in the blood.
 The kidneys experience a reduction in inflammation and less oxidative stress.

 Several studies are showing promise in helping women suffering from endometriosis find relief from their symptoms such as cramping, back pain, ovary pain, and emotional disturbances without affecting fertility.
+This can be an excellent addition to utilising CBD by working through the CB1 and CB2 receptors, promoting a two-fold effect.
+Luckily, beta-caryophyllene is abundant in hemp cannabis.

 Some other major benefits to this terpene include improving bone density and oral health, assisting with weight loss, and it’s antifungal and antibacterial properties.
 Beta-caryophyllene is also being studied in the prevention of cancer.
 It can inhibit tumor growth, inhibit the growth of cancer cells, and induce apoptosis (programmed death/destruction of cells).